 Adam and Joanne's Tips

 - Can I use chicken breasts?
 Absolutely.
-If you can find them, use skin-on chicken breasts since it keeps the chicken very tender and adds flavor while it cooks.
+If you can find them, use skin-on chicken breasts since the skin keeps the chicken very tender and adds flavor while it cooks.

 - Skip the lemon sauce: If you are short on time, you can skip the lemon sauce.
-The chicken broth that is made in the slow cooker after cooking the chicken over 5 hours is absolutely delicious and works very nicely spooned over the chicken or any sides you plan to serve it with.
+The cooking liquid that is left in the slow cooker after cooking the chicken over 5 hours is delicious and works very nicely spooned over the chicken or any sides you plan to serve it with.